rphardy/rphardy.github.io/_posts/2026-02-27-Evaluating-a-Marketing-Campaign-in-SQL.md

 where
     a.campaign_name = 'delivery_club';
 ```

-Or, we could assume the customer detail is more accurate reflection of the truth for any discrepancies with the details in the campaign.
+Alternatively, we could assume the customer details data are a more accurate reflection of the truth for discrepancies with the details in the campaign.

+In practice, domain knowledge would guide this.
+Here we cover both possibilities.

 ```sql
 /* STEP 4) PROVIDE A SET TO ANALYSE M.A.R.
 ASSUMPTION FOR THE LINKAGE: EXPORT DATA FOR MISSINGNESS ANALYSIS